Saint Barbara (van Eyck): Description

-Barbara is shown seated reading a book, in front of a large Gothic cathedral still in the process of being built, with many workmen visible on the ground carry stone and on various parts of the tower.
+Barbara is shown seated, reading a book in front of a large Gothic cathedral still in the process of being built, with many workmen visible on the ground carrying stone and on various parts of the tower.
 She has the typical narrow shoulders of a female van Eyck portrait.
-She is dressed in houppelande with wide sleeves, and a gown which is gathered at the waist.
+She is dressed in houppelande with wide sleeves and a gown gathered at the waist.
 The opening in her bodice rises to a deep v-neck, while the trim rises to form a collar made of fur.
 Below the v-neck is a dark partlet, a rectangular piece of cloth with an open, standing collar, which is perhaps made of taffeta.
-As a maiden, she is bare headed.
+As a maiden, she is bare-headed.

 Three women behind and to Barbara's left are seen visiting the construction, each wearing similar houppelandes.
-The woman in the center raises her skirt to show her kirtle.
-They are each wearing headdress, probably burlets with ruffled golets draped from the head.
+The woman in the centre raises her skirt to show her kirtle.
+They are each wearing a headdress, probably burlets with ruffled golets draped from the head.

 The drawing is set against a blue wash sky sweeping landscape rendered in browns, whites and blues, with parts only sketchily detailed.
-The elements of the tower are highly described, and contain many complex architectural details.
-In a number of respects it resembles the Cologne cathedral, which in 1437 was still under construction.
+The elements of the tower are minutely described and contain many complex architectural details.
+In a number of respects it resembles the Cologne Cathedral, which in 1437 was still under construction.
 Van Eyck had earlier depicted the cathedral as well as a view of Cologne in the Adoration of the Lamb panel of the Ghent Altarpiece.

 The tower, like the drawing itself, is still under construction, and the panel in parts resembles a building site, being filled with figures engaged in the building project.
-They include workmen carrying stone, foremen and architects.
-According to art historian Simone Ferrari, "with its detailed and complex of small scenes, the work seems to foreshadow the paintings of Pieter Bruegel the Elder".
+They include architects, foremen, and numerous workmen carrying stone.
+According to the art historian Simone Ferrari, "with its detailed and complex of small scenes, the work seems to foreshadow the paintings of Pieter Bruegel the Elder".

-The panel's granularity of detail recedes as the viewers's eye moves towards the background.
+The panel's granularity of detail recedes as the viewer's eye moves towards the background.
 The craftsmen on the tower top are far less detailed than those on the ground at Barbara's level, while elements of the landscape are bare sketches.
-In some areas the line between the preparatory drawing and the under-painting cross-over.
+In some areas, there is cross-over between the line of the preparatory drawing and the under-painting.

 Frame

-The lower borders of the illusionistically painted solid red marble frame which contains lettering painted in such a manner so as to appear as if chiseled.
-The words are set in roman capitals, with punctuation at the beginning and end of the sentence.
+The lower borders of the illusionistically painted solid red marble frame contain lettering painted in such a manner as to appear as if chiselled.
+The words are set in Roman capitals, with punctuation at the beginning and end of the sentence.
 The lettering reads .IOH[ANN]ES DE EYCK ME FECIT.
 1437. ('Jan van Eyck made me, 1437').
-This fact has brought a lot of question to the exact role of van Eyck's signature.
-If it is assumed that the work is unfinished, then the completion may refers only to the design of the picture, left to be finished by members of his workshop.
+This fact has brought a lot of questions to the exact role of van Eyck's signature.
+If it is assumed that the work is unfinished, then the completion may refer only to the design of the picture, left to be finished by members of his workshop.
 However, it has been pointed out that inscriptions or signatures were sometimes the first element of a painting to be completed.